Spiritual Life Personal Life Calculators for Density Altitude and Engine Performance

 My car ran great.
 It is strong.
 Sometimes I would screw up in the low speed corners and get 3 car lengths behind the guy I was trying to pass... but after the long sweeping high speed turn (5800 in 4 th) I would catch him, but I couldn't pass him.

 I gotta learn this drafting stuff.
 And I forgot to try left foot braking... they put a little chicane in the middle of the high speed part of the track to slow everybody down.
-I forgot to left foot brake, and everytime I lifted to brake the rear end would get loose and start to slide.
+I forgot to left foot brake, and every time I lifted to brake, the rear end would get loose and start to slide.
 I'm sure I could have save 1/2 a second or more with left foot braking... although rumor has it that the really fast guys didn't lift or brake for the chicane.

 Gees... just too much to remember.
 But at least I finished my first race with no damage to the car or my ego.